-LGBTQ+ were seen as second class, disturbed and pop culture as a whole despised us.
-Even though we knew there was nothing wrong with us, people thought being gay was an illness that could be cured and needed to be “fixed”.
+LGBTQ+ people were seen as second-class and disturbed, and pop culture as a whole despised us.
+Even though we knew this wasn’t the case, people thought being gay was an illness that could be cured and needed to be “fixed”.

-The 1960s was a very turbulent time for a change.
-The 60’s Rebellion was at its height.
+The 1960s was a very turbulent time.
 From the birth of the Feminist Movement to Martin Luther King’s Assassination and the Black struggle for Civil Rights, it was a time of protest and rebellion.
-Making the 1960’s a very volatile decade.
+This made the 1960s a very volatile decade.

-But when people started to change their views, for example, people began to put up banners and shout “Black is Beautiful” with the black community.
-People of colour were also seen as inferior and second class, which became a turning point for the gay community.
-Many started to imagine, “well, if black is beautiful, then maybe gay can be beautiful as well.”
+There were signs of change, though, as people started to adjust their views.
+For example, people began to put up banners and shout “Black is Beautiful” in support of the African American community.
+Frustratingly, people of colour were also seen as inferior and second-class citizens, and this became a turning point for the gay community.
+Many started to realise, “Well, if black is beautiful, then maybe gay can be beautiful as well.”

-Gay bars and clubs were very few and far between, which meant that the Stonewall Inn was the go-to place in New York for LGBTQ+ to dance and feel free in a world that didn’t think they should be.
-Unfortunately, though, police also knew that this was a haven for the community, so they would come and raid them quite often.
+Gay bars and clubs were very few and far between, which meant that the Stonewall Inn on Christopher Street was the go-to place in New York for LGBTQ+ people to dance and feel free in a world that didn’t think they should be.
+However, unfortunately, the police also knew that this was a haven for the community, so they would come and raid them quite often.

-In the 1950s and 1960s, it was the law that people had to be wearing three pieces of clothing that were “appropriate to their biological sex”.
-So when the raids did happen, they were not pleasant in the slightest.
-People would be thrown against walls and searched to make sure they were following the law, which you can imagine how horrid that may have been.
-Many patrons in gay bars weren’t wearing gender-confirming clothing, which meant being arrested was a widespread occurrence, especially at the Stonewall Inn.
+Believe it or not, in the 1950s and 1960s, it was New York State law that people had to wear three pieces of clothing that were “appropriate to their biological sex”.
+So when the raids did happen, people would be thrown against walls and searched to make sure they were following this oppressive law.
+Many patrons in gay bars would not be wearing so-called “gender-confirming clothing”, which meant being arrested was a widespread occurrence, especially at the Stonewall Inn.

 The Start of the Riots

-The Stonewall rebellion and what started the riots depend on who you talk to, and there are many theories.
+The Stonewall Rebellion and when the riots started depends on who you talk to, and there are many theories.

-Another theory is some people say it turned violent when a trans person hit a policeman.
+Another theory is that some people say it turned violent when a trans person hit a policeman.

 Some witnesses say it started because the police roughed up a woman dressed in masculine attire.
-Some say this woman was lesbian activist Storme DeLarverie (who we have covered in a previous episode), who had complained that her handcuffs were too tight.
+This may have been lesbian activist Storme DeLarverie, who had complained that her handcuffs were too tight.

-But the most common theory is that the Mafia bar owners failed to pay off the police, and that’s why they came to raid that night.
+But the most common theory is that the Mafia bar owners failed to pay off the police, and that’s why they came to raid on that fateful night.

 Most of the confusion as to how or why it started is because there are very few photographs of the uprising in progress.
-If it were in today’s society, it would be all over social media.
-Whereas they didn’t have that back then, so much of it was word of mouth and witness accounts, which aren’t always the most reliable.
+If it had taken place in today’s society, it would be all over social media, whereas so much of the story is told through word of mouth and witness accounts.

 One thing we do know, though, is that on the night of 28th June 1969, eight plainclothes or undercover police officers entered the packed Stonewall Inn and began to arrest and usher people out of the pub.
 More N.Y.P.D.
 Officers were arriving in vans and cars outside the Inn, ready to put the detained people in the back of them.

-But this night was very different from the previous night of raids because the people inside the pub had had enough.
+But this night was very different from the previous raids because the people inside the pub had had enough.

-Previously, people would have been frightened, maybe even complied with the police, that wasn’t the case this time.
-This time they stood their ground and stayed on the street.
+Previously, people would have been frightened and complied with the police, but that wasn’t the case this time.
+This time, patrons stood their ground and stayed on the street.

-So while the pub patrons were standing outside, protesting and resisting arrest, people walking by or who lived nearby heard the commotion.
-Perhaps they just disliked the police, or maybe they were allies of the community who came to join in with the protest, creating an even larger group of people.
-This meant the police inside the pub got stuck inside because of the number of people outside.
+While the pub regulars were standing outside, protesting and resisting arrest, people walking by or who lived nearby began to take note of the commotion.
+Perhaps they just disliked the police, or they were allies of the community, but they all came to join in with the protest, creating an even larger group of people.
+This meant the police became stuck inside the pub.

-People started to yell at the police calling them “pigs” or “copper”, they would throw pennies, bottles and stones towards them, and some would even try and help people get out of the police vans after they had been arrested.
-Others would slash the tires of the cars and vans.
+People started to yell at the police, calling them “pigs” or “copper”, and would throw coins, bottles and stones towards them.
+Some would even try and help individuals get out of the police vans after they had been arrested.
+Others would slash the tyres of the cars and vans.

-It was now about 4 am on 28th June 1969, and the riot started to amp up.
+When it got to around 4am on 28th June 1969, the riot started to amp up.
 So much so that the police, who were still stuck inside the pub, had to barricade themselves in to stop the protesters from getting inside.

-That didn’t stop them trying though, some protesters even got a parking meter and tried using that as a battering ram to try and get the door open.
-Some even started making Molotov cocktails and were throwing them at the police.
+That didn’t stop them from trying, though.
+Some protesters grabbed a parking meter and tried it as a battering ram to get the door open.
+Suddenly, Molotov cocktails were being made and thrown at the police.

-People were angry, and I feel as though at that moment, it was decades of repression and anguish coming out all at once.
+People were angry, and after decades of repression and anguish, it all came to a head all at once.

-But eventually, sometime after 5 am, things began to settle down, amazingly no one was killed or seriously injured in the riots, but some police officers did sustain some injuries.
-I’m sure some of the protesters did, too, but the newspapers only reported injuries to the police.
+But eventually, sometime after 5am, things began to settle down.
+Fortunately, no one was killed or seriously injured in the riots, but some police officers did sustain injuries.
+We’re sure some of the protesters did too, but the newspapers only reported injuries to the police.

 Many people believe that the Stonewall Riot was a one-night event, but that’s not the case.